Sharanya-Wijayakulasooriya/Sharanya-Wijayakulasooriya.github.io/README.md

 I'm currently an undergraduate student at SLIIT majoring in Biotechnology.

-I like to learn new things and use my whole potential to do any task that helps to make the world a better place, making sure to do it until the end, no matter how hard it will be.
+I like to learn new things and use my whole potential to do any task that helps to make the world a better place, no matter how hard it will be.

 ## Contact Details:
  Email : [hs21207372@my.sliit.lk](mailto:hs21207372@my.sliit.lk)